ajroach42/ajroach42.github.io/_posts/2016-02-29-a-modern-bbs.md

 Over the next several months, I’ll be working to overcome some of the obstacles I mentioned above.
 (If you’d like to [follow my progress, sign up for my newsletter.](http://tinyletter.com/ajroach42), I’m sure this topic will feature heavily in rotation.)
 My plan at the moment is to build several of these BBS nodes, powered by the newly released [Raspberry Pi 3](https://www.raspberrypi.org/blog/raspberry-pi-3-on-sale/), and to deploy them in several stratigic locations throughout my community.
 (If you’re a business owner in metro-atlanta, and you’re interested in running a modern BBS (mBBS), [let me know!](http://andrewroach.net/contact))

 From there, I want to enable long range communication with these nodes.
 Ideally, using [GoTenna](http://www.gotenna.com/	) radios, but possibly using something like the [xBee] (https://www.sparkfun.com/products/9099).
 This should enable client -> server connections over distances for 1-4 miles.
-In the long run, it is my hope to enable each of these nodes to connect together over a [mesh network](https://en.wikipedia.org/wiki/Mesh_networking), enabling access to a local, distributed, survielince resistent, censor proof, and unabashedly bizarre replacement-internet.
+In the long run, it is my hope to enable each of these nodes to connect together over a [mesh network](https://en.wikipedia.org/wiki/Mesh_networking), enabling access to a local, distributed, surveillance resistant, censor proof, and unabashedly bizarre replacement-internet.

 ## Why bother?